-- Moderate Reliability suggests these results be cross-validated with personal interviews and reference checks.
+- Moderate Reliability suggests these results should be cross-validated with personal interviews and reference checks.

-- High Reliability indicates the individual understood the questions and responded to them in a way that has been shown to be predictive.
+- High Reliability indicates the individual understood the questions and responded to them in a way that has been shown to be predictive of success in sales.

 The Response Distortion Index

-The Response Distortion Index rating measures the individual’s tendency to intentionally or unintentionally answer the questions in a way to exaggerate strengths and downplay weaknesses in order to leave a more favorable impression.
+The Response Distortion Index rating measures the individual’s tendency to intentionally or unintentionally answer the questions in a way that exaggerates strengths and downplays weaknesses in order to leave a more favorable impression.

-- Low Response Distortion indicates a minimal tendency to exaggerate strengths and downplay weaknesses and an open and vulnerable personality that usually recognizes personal faults and easily accepts blame.
-These results are accurate and predictive.
+- Low Response Distortion indicates a minimal tendency to exaggerate strengths and downplay weaknesses.
+This person often has an open and vulnerable personality that usually recognizes personal faults and easily accepts blame.
+This indicates that the overall results in the profile report are accurate and predictive.